saint11/DeadWeight/source/game.md

 Players must roll initiative, which is a simple **dexterity check**, adventurers that pass the test are now considered *fast* and will act before the enemy.
 Adventurers that fail are considered *slow* and go after the enemy.
 Be aware that some enemies abilities may change influence that.

-The **GM** separates 2 d6 for tracking morale, one for the enemies and one for the **adventurers**, that's the **morale tracker**.

-To determine the adventurer's morale:

-- Add one point for each player with at least 1 available presence.
-- Add one point for each player with at least 3 available presence;

-Enemies start at 1 + the number of enemies.
-The morale tracker cannot go higher than 6.
-Some player and enemy abilities may affect the initial state of the **morale tracker**.

-Check the [morale](#morale) section for more information on how morale works.

 ### 1. Fast players turn

 Here adventurers that were considered *fast* can act in the order that they want.
 Each one taking 2 actions.
 Some adventurers may have special rules that allow more actions or limit those actions.
 Check the [combat action](#combat-actions) list for which actions an adventurer can take.